Tetanus in Children

 The symptoms of tetanus may look like other medical conditions.
 Always consult your child's doctor for a diagnosis.

 How is tetanus diagnosed?

-Symptoms usually confirm the diagnosis of tetanus.
+Symptoms and medical history usually confirm the diagnosis of tetanus.

 What is the treatment for tetanus?